dcgsw30/FantasyChamps/README.md

 ## User Stories

-- I want to be able to add a basketball player to my team and specify the name, NBA team, basketball statistics, game scheduled, and health status of each player
+- I want to be able to add a basketball player to my team and specify the name, NBA team, basketball statistics, and game scheduled of each player
 - I want to be able to view a list of the players on my team, along with the information listed above and the projected fantasy points for the upcoming week
 - I want to be able to remove players on my team